TurqDevDesign/Cappuccino-Gallery/README.md

 # Cappuccino-Gallery
-Wordpress gallery plugin - from the Cappuccino series
+Wordpress gallery plugin - from the Café series